miyabi-no1-fan/slp_png/README.md

     - slp_png: 10.63MB
     - libspng: 10.66MB

-Somehow my encoder is a bit faster, correct me if I'm wrong
+Somehow my encoder is a bit faster, correct me if I'm wrong cause I have no idea how is mine faster